 Standardized Patient Program

 UChicago Simulation offers a variety of programs and tools to deliver the highest quality education and training.
 One such methodology is the use of Standardized Patients (SPs).
-Standardized patients are educators who are trained to portray patients, family members, or other roles so that learners may practice history-taking, communication, physical exam skills and other exercises.
+Standardized patients are educators who are trained to portray patients, family members, or other roles so that learners can practice history-taking, communication, physical exam skills, and other exercises.
 Feedback is a critical part of effective training.
-SPs are often relied upon to convey their experience after an encounter in a constructive and meaningful way.
-Surveys can be used to rate the learner and provide specific information vital to the goals of the program.
+SPs are often relied upon to provide their experience after an encounter in a constructive and meaningful way.
+Surveys can be used to rate the learner and provide specific information vital to the program’s goals.

-Although it may be helpful, SPs are not required to have any certification, experience acting, nor are they required to have any specific experience with an illness or situation.
-People of all ages are encouraged to participate as this provides a rich diversity and realism that is difficult to achieve with manikins or patient simulators.
+Although helpful, SPs are not required to have any certification or experience in acting, nor are they required to have specific experience with an illness or situation.
+People of all ages are encouraged to participate, as this provides a rich diversity and realism that is difficult to achieve with manikins or patient simulators.

-Work as an SP can be difficult in some cases.
-SPs must be able to deliver complex medical history and may need to accurately portray a wide range of symptoms.
-Some cases may involve receiving bad news or difficult subject matter and then repeatedly displaying a broad range of emotions.
-UChicago Sim offers details of the case and training well in advance so that our SPs can make an informed decision about whether the case may be right for them.
+Working as an SP can be challenging in some cases.
+SPs must be able to deliver complex medical history and accurately portray a wide range of symptoms.
+Some cases may involve receiving bad news or dealing with difficult subject matter, requiring the repeated display of a broad range of emotions.
+UChicago Sim provides details of the case and training well in advance, allowing our SPs to make an informed decision about whether the case is suitable for them.

 Why Become a Standardized Patient?

 Because our standardized patients educate future healthcare professionals and play an integral role in numerous scenarios and training exercises.
 It may be demanding but is incredibly rewarding work.
 SPs provide invaluable experience for healthcare students and professionals.